vitay/ANNarchy_future/docs/index.md

 If you use ANNarchy for your research, we would appreciate if you cite the following paper:

 > Vitay J, Dinkelbach HÜ and Hamker FH (2015).
 ANNarchy: a code generation approach to neural simulations on parallel hardware. *Frontiers in Neuroinformatics* 9:19. <http://dx.doi.org/10.3389/fninf.2015.00019>

+## Dependencies

+ANNarchy can be used on any GNU/Linux system, as well as MacOS X.

 ## Installation